Tackling Fake Forgetting through Uncertainty Quantification: Evaluating MU Methods under CR

 \subsection{Distribution Comparison of Forgotten Data on UA and CR}

-As shown in Figures~\ref{fig:softmax_10}-\ref{fig:loss_50}, we further analyze the probability and loss distributions of ground truth labels for data identified as truly forgotten by CR (i.e., out-set) and UA (i.e., mis-label) respectively.
+As shown in Figures~\ref{fig:softmax_10}-\ref{fig:loss_50}, we further analyze the probability and loss distributions of ground truth labels for data identified as truly forgotten by CR (i.e., out-set) and UA (i.e., mis-label), respectively.
 The distribution curves are fitted using KDE for clearer visualization.
 The softmax outputs for ‘out-set’ are consistently near $0$ compared to ‘mis-label’, which strongly suggests that ‘out-set’ more rigorously captures real forgotten data.
-In cross entropy loss distribution, forgotten data identified by CR consistently show higher cross entropy loss than UA.
-Higher loss indicates better forgetting quality, which further validates that CR better remove fake unlearning data.
+In the cross-entropy loss distribution, forgotten data identified by CR consistently show higher cross-entropy loss than UA.
+Higher loss indicates better forgetting quality, which further validates that CR better removes fake forget data.